AdaCore/gnatstudio/docs/users_guide/extending.rst

   that makes it a separator (see below).

-  If you associate a filter with the action via the :file:`<filter>` tag, the menu is greyed out when the filter does not match.
+  If you associate a filter with the action via the :file:`<filter>` tag, the menu is grayed out when the filter does not match.

 * :file:`before` (optional)